Thisisasmita/Resume-Builder-ui/README.md

 - Responsive and minimal UI
 - Built using React.js and CSS
 - Integration-ready for backend APIs
 - Easy to customize or add new templates
+-  Add and manage Personal Details with emoji-based labels
+-  Separate sections for Internships, Certificates, and Achievements
+-  Add and delete Skills dynamically
+-  Live preview of the resume while entering details
+-  ➕ and ❌ buttons for easy field management

 ---